Fether Beta is out, check it out and tell us what you think!

 Built with React and light.js

 Fether’s simple user interface is built with React and uses light.js to interact with the underlying Parity Ethereum light client.
-React provides the flexibility to easily implement a UI using the great community support and tooling that’s readily available, while Parity’s own light.js provides the back-end connectivity to Parity Ethereum nodes for broadcasting transactions and fetching data, all in a decentralised way.
+React provides the flexibility to easily implement a UI using the great community support and tooling that’s readily available, while Parity’s own light.js provides the back-end connectivity to Parity Ethereum nodes for broadcasting transactions and fetching data, all in a decentralized way.

 From Alpha to Beta: new features